-- Since March 19, it has no longer been possible to start new chats with plugins or install new plugins.
+- Since March 19, 2024, it was no longer possible to start new chats with plugins or install new plugins.

-This step was foreseeable with the introduction of GPTs in November 2024, as they offer more features than plugins and are also significantly easier to create.
+This step was foreseeable with the introduction of GPTs in November 2023, as they offer more features than plugins and are significantly easier to create.

-To make the transition from plugins to GPTs easier for you, I've compiled a list of the 100 most popular ChatGPT plugins and found the corresponding GPTs for you (meaning GPTs from the same developer that work the same or similarly):
+To make the transition from plugins to GPTs easier, I compiled a list of the 100 most popular ChatGPT plugins and found the corresponding GPTs (meaning GPTs from the same developer that work the same or similarly):

-- ChatGPT plugins were discontinued in April 2024 and replaced by GPTs, which offer more features
+- ChatGPT plugins were fully shut down on April 9, 2024 and replaced by GPTs and native ChatGPT features

 1. Popular ChatGPT Plugins and Their GPT Replacements